14 Zig interoperability with C

 593.2023

 Once again, because the zig compiler does not associate a specific data type with the literal values 15.68 and 2.32 at first glance, the compiler can automatically convert these values into their C float (or double) equivalents, before it passes to the powf() C function.
-Now, even if I give an explicit Zig data type to these literal values, by storing them into a Zig object, and explicit annotating the type of these objects, the code still compiles and runs succesfully.
+Now, even if I give an explicit Zig data type to these literal values, by storing them into a Zig object, and explicit annotating the type of these objects, the code still compiles and runs successfully.

 const x: f32 = 15.68;